UMAprotocol/optimistic-truth-bot/multi_operator/README.md

 4. **Evaluation**: Evaluates the solver's response using the overseer
 5. **Refinement**: If needed, retries with updated instructions
 6. **Resolution**: Finalizes the recommendation (p1, p2, p3, p4) and saves the result

+## System Prompts

+The system uses prompts for different components to guide the AI models:

+### Perplexity Prompts

+The Perplexity solver uses carefully crafted system prompts defined in [`prompts/perplexity_prompt.py`](prompts/perplexity_prompt.py) to guide the Perplexity API in resolving market questions.
+These prompts include:

+- Time-aware instructions to handle future events correctly
+- Guidance for interpreting market resolution conditions
+- Rules for evidence evaluation and recommendation selection

+### Router Prompts

+The Router component uses prompts defined in [`prompts/router_prompt.py`](prompts/router_prompt.py) to help ChatGPT decide which solver(s) to use for a given query.
+These prompts contain:

+- Detailed descriptions of available solvers and their capabilities
+- Information about available data sources and API keys
+- Guidelines for selecting single or multiple solvers based on query content

+### Overseer Prompts

+The Overseer component uses prompts defined in [`prompts/overseer_prompt.py`](prompts/overseer_prompt.py) to evaluate solver responses and determine if they are accurate and complete.
+These prompts include:

+- Evaluation criteria for solver responses
+- Special validation rules for code-based solutions
+- Market price interpretation guidelines
+- Decision format specifications

+### Code Runner Prompts

+The Code Runner solver uses prompts defined in [`prompts/code_runner_prompt.py`](prompts/code_runner_prompt.py) to guide ChatGPT in generating Python code that fetches and processes data.
+These prompts contain:

+- Template code and structure guidelines
+- API information and usage examples
+- Domain-specific advice for cryptocurrency and sports data
+- Error handling and recommendation formatting instructions

 ## Solvers